Buying VS Renting Skis: Unbiased Pros & Cons

 There are plenty of good reasons to rent skis and plenty of reasons not too.

-If you’ve never skied before then you should always rent your skis, so you know what you’re signing up for.
+If you've never skied before then it's wise to rent your skis, so you know what you're signing up for.

 Compare the pros and cons of renting here: